bkader/Skada-WoTLK/README.md

 enemy:GetDPS() -- returns the enemy DPS.
-enemy:GetDamageTargets() -- returns the list of players the enemy did damage to. enemy:GetDamageOnTarget(name) -- returns the amount of damage the enemy did to the given player. enemy:GetHPS() -- returns the amount healing per second the enemy did. enemy:GetHealTargets() -- returns the list of targets the enemy healed. enemy:GetHealOnTarget() -- returns the amount of heal on the give target.
+enemy:GetDamageTargets() -- returns the list of players the enemy did damage to. enemy:GetDamageOnTarget(name) -- returns the amount of damage the enemy did to the given player. enemy:GetDamageTargetSpells() -- returns the list of damage spells on the given player. enemy:GetDamageSpellTargets(spellid) -- returns the list of damaged player for the given spell id. enemy:GetHPS() -- returns the amount healing per second the enemy did. enemy:GetHealTargets() -- returns the list of targets the enemy healed. enemy:GetHealOnTarget() -- returns the amount of heal on the give target.